 The German version of the Sales Prospectus is authoritative.
-The Management Company may, with regard to sub-fund shares sold to investors in such countries, declare translations into the languages of those countries where the shares may be offered for sale to the public to be binding on itself and on the sub-funds.
+The Management Company may, with regard to fund shares sold to investors in such countries, declare translations into the languages of those countries where the shares may be offered for sale to the public to be binding on itself and on the fund.